The House of Emigrants

 This post is part of a series on a two-week long journey to Sweden in May 2017.
 My husband and I started in Gothenburg the fourth largest city in Sweden.
 I attended the world’s largest Half Marathon for the 12th time.

-At a certain time the American authorities wanted the immigrants to come only one from a family to prove that they could support the family later.
+At a particular time, the American authorities wanted the immigrants to come only one from a family to prove that they were able to support their family later.
 I guess that many tragedies had happened with whole families arriving and then not being able to manage to make a living in the new country.

-We have heard of people who left Denmark and the family never never heard a word about their destiny.
+We have heard of people who left Denmark, and the family never heard a word about their destiny.

 Pictures from Ellis Island show the humiliating ways by which they were selected.
 Those with an “X” written with chalk on their jackets were regarded as having mental defects.
 The lucky ones succeeded to get to cities like Brooklyn and Chicago and many other places.
 They kept together in “colonies” where the Scandinavian languages were spoken as very few had any knowledge of English.

-Imagine having survived hunger and lack in Sweden, having started their own farming and then having to enroll in the army where thousands lost their lives in the horrible battlefields.
-Many died due to their wounds that couldn’t be treated properly.
+Imagine having survived hunger and lack while living in Sweden, having started their own farming and then having to enrol in the army where thousands lost their lives in the horrible battlefields.
+Many died due to their wounds that couldn’t be adequately treated.

-The young newcomers were afraid to go to war but those who survived were so much more integrated in their new country afterwards.
+The young newcomers were afraid to go to war that those who survived were so much more integrated into their new country afterwards.
 They didn’t starve in Denmark but as only one son could inherit the farm the rest had to leave to find a job.

-A Swedish genius engineer John Ericsson invented a panzer boat “USS Monitor” that came to rescue the rest of the Northern naval fleet which had been nearly destroyed by the Southern panser boat “CSS Virginia” close to Fort Monroe in Eastern Virginia on 8 March 1862.
-In that way he helped the government in winning the war.
+A Swedish genius engineer John Ericsson invented a panzer boat “USS Monitor” that came to rescue the rest of the Northern naval fleet which had been nearly destroyed by the Southern panzer boat “CSS Virginia” close to Fort Monroe in Eastern Virginia on 8 March 1862.
+In that way, he helped the government in winning the war.

 The weather was warm and sunny the day we visited the museum.
-A famous Swedish writer Villhelm Moberg has his statue outside.
-He traced family stories in the States in the 1930s and his novel “The Emigrants” became a bestseller and a TV series in Scandinavia in the 1970s and the hard life is vividly described.
+A famous Swedish writer Vilhelm Moberg has his statue outside.
+He traced family stories in the States in the 1930s, and his novel “The Emigrants” became a bestseller, and a TV series in Scandinavia in the 1970s and the hard life is vividly described.
 (The movie has English subtitles).

-The Swedish text at the picture says that in rainy Seattle one in ten inhabitants are of Scandinavian origin.
+The Swedish text in the picture says that in rainy Seattle one in ten inhabitants are of Scandinavian origin.

 A few pictures from the exhibition